clydegold8/Simple-MAVEN-SPRING-OBJECTDB-CRUD/README.md

-My Sample Source Code for MAVEN project where it shows the simple CRUD process using MVC Spring Framework and OBJECTDB back-end.
+This is a simple to intermediate sample of Create,Retrieve,Update and Delete (C.R.U.D) operations using JAVA programming language where it is powered by Maven Project , Spring Framework and ObjectDB as back-end.
+This project is also have basic security like avoiding <pre><code>POST_BACK</code></pre> bugs.